Maggie Friedman

 Maggie Friedman is an American screenwriter and producer.
 She was the showrunner and executive producer of the Lifetime television fantasy-drama series Witches of East End.
 She also developed and produced the short-lived ABC series Eastwick in 2009.

-She proposed The Thousandth Floor for ABC, but it never went past the development stage.
-She had a production company on its own, Curly Girly Productions.
+She proposed The Thousandth Floor (based on the series by Katharine McGee) for ABC, but it never went past the development stage.
+She has a production company, Curly Girly Productions.